 - You can mix up the flavor a bit by using nutmeg and cinnamon instead of just cinnamon.

-Tennis biscuits are a square, crispy tea biscuit made with a little maple syrup and coconut.
+Tennis biscuits are square, crispy tea biscuits made with a little maple syrup and coconut.

 If you can't find tennis biscuits, you can use Digestive Biscuits, Graham Crackers, or Marie biscuits; however, it'll alter the recipe's authenticity and flavor.
 It will still be delicious, though!